 Karen is an ordained Unitarian Universalist minister, a practicing Buddhist, and in her previous profession, a clinical social worker.

-The heart of her spiritual practice is Befriending Death.
+The heart of her spiritual practice is

-She has been trained as an End of Life Death Doula (INELDA).
+She has trained as an End of Life /Death Doula (INELDA).
 She spent nearly a decade creating and facilitating engaging, fun trainings for social workers.
 She has traveled to Asia, Africa, Europe and throughout the United States of America.
 She is an adoptive parent of two grown adult children and an occasional poet.
 She grew up in the Pacific Northwest and currently lives in Central New Jersey.

 We'd love to hear from you...

 Here are helpful handouts that are used in the Date with Death Club.
+Whether you want to explore mortality, strengthen your death education cred, or take a step towards lessening your death anxiety.

 If you find them useful, you are welcome to use them for own personal use